OussEzza/Management_of_student_absences_using_facial_recognition/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For inquiries or support, please contact Oussama Ezzaki at [your.email@example.com].
+For inquiries or support, please contact Oussama EZZAHRI at [ezzahrioussama01@gmail.com].

 ---